After I repeated the expression, you told me it brought you to tears.

 You and Dad gave the four of us the gift of each other, though.
 We and our wonderful spouses, somehow, figured it out together.

 In the days and weeks that followed, I sometimes thought of that sweet phrase when I looked at you in the hospice bed, set up in your living room.

-So child-like and dependent on us now.
+So child-like and dependent now.

 We understand your sacrifices, probably now more than ever.
 There will never be enough words to thank you.

 Every time, this past month, when you sighed and moaned, restless and in pain, you’d cry out, “Lord, help me!” and I have no doubt He did.